suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 For both variants the key distribution data, which is embedded inside the COSE_Encrypt structure, is included in the SUIT manifest.

-# New Extensions {#parameters}
+# Encryption Extensions {#parameters}

-This specification introduces two extensions to the SUIT_Parameters structure.
+This specification introduces a new extension to the SUIT_Parameters structure.

-- A SUIT encryption info parameter (called suit-parameter-encryption-info), see {{parameter-fig}}, which contains key distribution information.
-It is carried within the suit-directive-override-parameters or the suit-directive-set-parameters structure.
+The SUIT encryption info parameter (called suit-parameter-encryption-info), see {{parameter-fig}}, contains key distribution information.
+It is carried inside the suit-directive-override-parameters or the suit-directive-set-parameters structure.
 The content of the SUIT_Encryption_Info structure is explained in
 {{AES-KW}} (for AES-KW) and {{ES-DH}} (for ECDH-ES).
 An implementation claiming conformance with this specification must implement support for this parameter.
 A device may, however, support only one of the available key distribution techniques.

-- A CEK verification parameter (called suit-parameter-cek-verification), see
-{{parameter-fig}}, is utilized in environments where battery exhaustion attacks are a concern.
-Details about the CEK verification can be found in
-{{cek-verification}}.
-This parameter is optional to implement and use.

 ~~~
 SUIT_Parameters //= (suit-parameter-encryption-info
     => bstr .cbor SUIT_Encryption_Info)
-SUIT_Parameters //= (suit-parameter-cek-verification => bstr)

 suit-parameter-encryption-info   = [TBD1: Proposed 19]
-suit-parameter-cek-verification  = [TBD2: Proposed 20]
 ~~~
-{: #parameter-fig title="Extended SUIT_Parameters CDDL."}
+{: #parameter-fig title="CDDL of the SUIT_Parameters Extension."}

 # Extended Directives